akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 #### Cluster Singletons

 `ClusterSingleton`s run on the oldest node in the cluster.
 To avoid singletons moving during every node deployment it is advised to start a rolling redeploy starting at the newest node.
 Then `ClusterSingleton`s only move once.
-This is the default behaviour for Kubernetes deployments.
+Since Kubernetes v1.22, this is no longer the default behaviour for Kubernetes deployments thus we advise the use of `PodDeletionCost` extension from @ref:[Akka Kubernetes Rolling Update](../rolling-update-kubernetes.md).
 Cluster Sharding uses a singleton internally so this is important even if not using singletons directly.

 ### Split brains and ungraceful shutdown